 Boat Fuel Range Calculator

-Calculate how far your boat can travel on a tank of fuel based on engine type, speed, and tank capacity.
+Calculate boat range on a full tank from engine type, cruising speed, burn rate, and capacity.

 Knowing your boat’s fuel range is essential for safe passage planning.
 Running out of fuel on the water is dangerous — unlike a car, you cannot pull over and walk to a fuel station.
 The standard safety practice is the “one-third rule”: use one-third of your fuel going out, one-third coming back, and keep one-third in reserve for emergencies, currents, and weather changes.